 Nyama Choma is a favorite choice of tourists when walking on the streets in Tanzania.
 This is an excellent suggestion for people who like barbecue.
 Normally, Tanzanians will use chicken, beef, or goat to make this food.

 Compared to the steaks in the West, the meat of this food will be tougher and gamier.
 It is a perfect choice to eat while sipping a few glasses of beer with friends.
-This recipe needs about 45 minutes for processing.

 Let’s take a trip to Tanzania to enjoy mouthwatering Nyama Choma.